-The hypotesis can be relaxed asking that $X$ is homotopic to a finite CW-comple and admits any compactificaton $\overline{X}$ which is also homotopic to a CW-complex.
+The hypothesis can be relaxed requiring that $X$ is homotopic to a finite CW-complex and admits any compactificaton $\overline{X}$ which is also homotopic to a CW-complex.
 The result is independent on the compactification chosen.
 Similarly for a couple:

 As for singular homology, if $X = Y \times Z$ we can define homology with compact support along $Y$: